-Fluid Body – a collaboration between Art and Christianity, and Morphe Arts – will be an evening of performance, film and discussion exploring the liquid content of the human body, and its theological significance.
-There will be contributions by the artists Mimi Nicholson and Ilyas Kassam, followed by a talk by theologian Dr Karen O’Donnell.
+Fluid Body – a collaboration between Art and Christianity, and Morphē Arts – will be an evening of performance, film and discussion exploring bodily liquids and their theological significance.
+There will be contributions by the artists Mimi Nicholson and Ilyas Kassam, followed by a talk by theologian Dr Marika Rose.
 The evening will be chaired by Prof. Ben Quash, a trustee of both A+C and Morphe Arts.

-Mimi Nicholson will share documentation of her performance at Religion and Art Live (2023): a piece where she aligns herself with the painterly tradition of Maria Lactans.
-This image of breastfeeding and the sharing of milk from one body to another, provokes questions of motherhood, embodied life, and the dependence of Jesus on another for nourishment.
+Mimi Nicholson will give a performance in which she aligns herself with the art historical Maria Lactans tradition and that of the Annunciation: becoming a ‘living icon’.
+In this painterly tradition the prolonged sharing of milk from breast to mouth to sustain the newborn is a mundane, tiring and possibly even profane image.
+It provokes questions of motherhood, embodied life, and the dependence of Jesus on another for nourishment.

 Born in 1986 in the UK, Ilyas Kassam is an Indian Ismaili Visual Artist and Poet.
 Drawing from Ismaili, Kufic, and Japanese calligraphic traditions, his works centres around the notion of infinity and the role language plays within the mystical experience.
 He was an exhibitor at the 2018 International Ismaili Islamic Arts Festival.
 His film ‘Ligare’ was screened in 2018 at TSS, Time Square, New York.
 In 2020 His exhibition ‘The Way’ was held at the institution of Port Art and Design Tsuyama, Japan, as part of a joint show with the infamous icon, Misuzu Kaneko.
 His painted works have gained recent acclaim due to his novel reimagining of ancient techniques.
 Ilyas is a self-taught artist whose education emerged out of an immersive 5-year period of meditation and self-discovery.
 In 2009 he visited the Kangra valley, India, where he spent months meditating in the cave of Baba Sant Ram.
 This experience gave birth to a prolific period of creative and philosophical inquiry.
 Ever since his work has been rooted in the esoteric, and has paid reverence to mystical traditions across the world.
 He has since studied under shamans, learning the language of plants at Schumacher College, and journeyed to the Guangxi mountains of China, to learn calligraphy with the Langshi Shifu.
 His process is autonomic, performative, and works through the natural movements of the body.
 With roots in Ismaili esoteric thought, he draws inspiration from expressionistic practices including the Bokujinkai and Gutai movements that emerged out of Japan in the 1950s.
 His practice seeks to create spaces and materials that embody a temple like theurgy, reflecting the inner architecture of his process; Where everything is unknown, emergent and runicaly spontaneous.